mirka-henninger/contrastanalysis/README.md

 ### Contributions

 We welcome contributions from everyone.
 Before you get started, please see our [contributor guidelines](CONTRIBUTING.md).
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project you agree to abide by its terms.-->